 For example, if you have an invention that sounds in the electrical engineering arts, then you should not settle for a patent attorney who is not an EE.

 What we frequently see is that many law firms list their attorneys as having questionable "experience" and clients fail to realize what a danger such “questionable experience” can be.

 One time, we actually saw that a well-respected partner in a law firm put into writing, for a client, that a resistor can be "in" a piece of software.
 Needless to say, that partner did not have an EE degree.

 What Is the Depth of Your Industry Experience Outside the Legal Field?

 Even when you find a patent attorney with a perfect degree for your technology, most patent attorneys have very limited industry experience (frequently none) because they only spend 0-2 years in the workforce before they go to law school.

 If I were the client, I would be asking about my patent attorney's technical background and industry experience combined.

-More importantly, we can promise you that if you ask us to patent something involving biology, DNA, or pharmaceuticals, we will refer you to someone with the right technical background for you, because it won’t be us!
+More importantly, we can promise you that if you ask us to patent something involving biology, DNA, or pharmaceuticals, we will refer you to someone with the right technical background, because it won't be us!